rwillett9/raspberry_console/README.md

 }
 ```

 If you see this, your backend is setup properly!
-See the commands section above for deploying the backend locally.
+See the commands section above for running the backend locally.